roncoob/Google-Capstone-Project/README.md

 1. With the average ride duration for casual customers over 25 minutes; Incentivising to casual customers that if their average ride time is 25 minutes or longer throughout the course of a month they can get bonuses and discounts.
 Ex: Free rides for Friends or 25% reduction in subscription fees.
 <br>
 <br>
 2. Create a summer pass package that casual customers can purcahse.
-Majority of rides taken by causal are in the summer.
+Majority of rides taken by causals are in the summer.
 <br>
 <br>
 3. Create a subsription tier system where an option is weekends only.
 This could intrigue casual riders to commit to a cheaper yet effective subscription.